Community

 The Artist

-Gavin Britt is a well known craftsman, artist and maker of traditional Māori musical instruments.
+Gavin Britt was a well-known craftsman, artist and maker of traditional Māori musical instruments.

-He lives locally in Bishopdale and was very keen to create some art for the library that would inspire the community to reflect on the environment they live in.
+He was a Bishopdale local and was very keen to create some art for the library that would inspire the community to reflect on the environment they live in.

 The last twenty five years of Gavin’s professional life was spent at Breen’s Intermediate School working as an Arts Educator.
 He has also worked in collaboration with many other local schools creating wonderful pieces of art for those schools.